unixhead/pyModbusScanner/README.md

 GUI components use the dearpygui framework: https://github.com/hoffstadt/DearPyGui

 # Usage
+Needs Python 3.x for the GUI library, if you're having a problem running it then drop me a line and will see if I can work out what's up.
+Only tested on Mint 20 at this point.

 Requires pyModbusTCP and dearpygui to be installed with:
 `sudo pip install dearpygui pyModbusTCP`